jquintus/ConsoleProjects/AndroidIconResizer/readme.md

                         (http://developer.android.com/guide/practices/screens_support.html#xxxhdpi-note)
     -i, --input-dir     Location of the images to process.
 Default
                         value:  current directory.
+    -f, --file          A single file to process.
+If present, this overwrites input-dir
     -o, --output-dir    Location of the output directory.
 Default
                         value:  current directory.
     -h, --height        (Default: 100) The height of the output image in pixels